Summary: Merlin gets a chance to spend one more day with Arthur.

 But there was nothing for it: he had to go through with this.
 So, with a plan forming in his mind, he set off towards the gates of Camelot.

 Getting into Gaius' chambers was a nonissue.
-It was easy enough to slip into the servants' wing of the castle during the morning hours, when everyone would be off doing choirs.
+It was easy enough to slip into the servants' wing of the castle during the morning hours, when everyone would be off doing chores.
 Merlin remembered that this was around the time Gaius liked to do his rounds around the city, and Merlin sometimes accompanied him if he wasn't too busy with Arthur's every need.
 Merlin just had to hope the Doctor hadn't taken him back to a rare day when Gaius deviated from his schedule.

 Luckily, when Merlin creaked the old wooden plank of a door into the chambers open and stuck his head in, the room was empty.
 It was just the way he had remembered it, all cluttered with papers and vials filled with colorful liquids—a mess that was the product of a busy, overworked mind.
 He regarded the room warmly before spotting the door to his old bedchamber across the way and pacing towards it.